ladybug-tools/spider-gbxml-fixer/r0-4-0/fil-file-open-xml-zip/README.md

 Provide a simple and standard way to open files of a number of types using links, the OS file dialog and drag and drop

+* Open files using location.hash events, the operating system file dialog box or drag & drop
+* Save edited data using the operating system save file dialog as gbXML or ZIP files
+* View Markdown files as HTML and display in popup window
+* Reload files previously opened with file dialog with a single click of a button
+* Report file size and time to load

 </details>

 <details>

 <summary>To Do / Wish List</summary>

+* 2019-05-20 ~ Save edits or difference to a file
+* 2019-05-20 ~ Load multiple files via the file dialog or location.hash
+* 2019-05-20 ~ Use Fetch for remote files??
 * Handle more file types

 </details>